Posted on Leave a comment

 Top 5 Tips for Lasting Weight Loss

-– Stay hydrated.
-Your brain struggles to tell the difference between hunger and thirst.
-The chances are you’re reaching for a snack when what you need is a glass of water.
+• Stay hydrated.
+Your brain genuinely struggles to tell the difference between hunger and thirst.
+More often than not, when you reach for a snack, what your body actually needed was a glass of water.

-– Prioritize good sleep.
-This is such an important step for sustaining weight loss.
-Find out why in How Does Sleep Help With Inflammation?
+• Prioritize good sleep.
+This is such an important and underrated step for sustaining weight loss.
+I go into exactly why in How Does Sleep Help With Inflammation?

-– Learn to relax.
+• Learn to relax.
 Cortisol, your main stress hormone, programs your body to store fat around your belly.
-This won’t shift until you learn how to relax and build your resilience to stress.
-Read more about this in Does Cortisol Cause Weight Gain?
+That won’t shift until you genuinely learn how to relax and build resilience to stress.
+I cover this in more depth in Does Cortisol Cause Weight Gain?

 Lose Weight With Eat Burn Sleep

-The beauty of the Eat Burn Sleep program is that it combines all the different elements you need to tackle inflammation and lose weight, for good.
+What I love about the Eat Burn Sleep program is that it brings together every element you actually need to tackle inflammation and lose weight for good.

 Our meal plans and food lists tell you exactly what to eat.
-The movement videos show you how to exercise without making inflammation worse, and our meditation guides help you deal with stress and manage your cortisol levels.
+The movement videos show you how to exercise without making inflammation worse, and our meditation guides help you manage stress and keep your cortisol levels in check.

-But don’t just take it from me, this is what our members have to say:
+But don’t just take it from me; here’s what our members have to say:

 Ingrid says: